orbit-love/orbit-web/README.md

 # Orbit Website

+_Note: this codebase does not power the current https://orbit.love website anymore._

 Built with the following technologies (thanks to this wonderful [Eleventy Starter](https://github.com/eastslopestudio/eleventy-starter)):

 - [Eleventy](https://11ty.dev) for templates and site generation